 Where plagiarism has occurred, the submission will count as one of the attempts permitted under Ordinance X (and the associated Regulations and individual Programme of Study entry) /Code of Practice for Research Degree Candidatures, both of which only permit resubmission of the transfer or thesis on one occasion.
 No more attempts will be permitted than the Ordinance and Regulations/Code of Practice for Research Degree Candidatures provide for a PGR who has not committed academic misconduct.
 Factors to consider when determining a penalty and/or whether to refer a case to the Committee on Applications include:

-- The severity of the offence12 - The PGR's explanation and response to the allegation - Any mitigation - Assessment regulations (numbers of submissions permitted)
+- The severity of the offence9 - The PGR's explanation and response to the allegation - Any mitigation - Assessment regulations (numbers of submissions permitted) - The context of the offence in relation to the student's development of academic integrity skills - First or second offence and any previous Warning and Penalty applied

-12 Serious offences would also include those covered by 9 (c)
+9 Serious offences would also include those covered by 10 (c)